patrickcping/pingone-go-sdk-v2/management/docs/NotificationsSettingsPhoneDeliverySettings.md

 `func (o *NotificationsSettingsPhoneDeliverySettings) HasUpdatedAt() bool`

 HasUpdatedAt returns a boolean if a field has been set.

+### GetName

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetName() string`

+GetName returns the Name field if non-nil, zero value otherwise.

+### GetNameOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetNameOk() (*string, bool)`

+GetNameOk returns a tuple with the Name field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetName

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetName(v string)`

+SetName sets Name field to given value.

+### GetRequests

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetRequests() []NotificationsSettingsPhoneDeliverySettingsCustomRequest`

+GetRequests returns the Requests field if non-nil, zero value otherwise.

+### GetRequestsOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetRequestsOk() (*[]NotificationsSettingsPhoneDeliverySettingsCustomRequest, bool)`

+GetRequestsOk returns a tuple with the Requests field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetRequests

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetRequests(v []NotificationsSettingsPhoneDeliverySettingsCustomRequest)`

+SetRequests sets Requests field to given value.

+### GetAuthentication

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetAuthentication() NotificationsSettingsPhoneDeliverySettingsCustomAllOfAuthentication`

+GetAuthentication returns the Authentication field if non-nil, zero value otherwise.

+### GetAuthenticationOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetAuthenticationOk() (*NotificationsSettingsPhoneDeliverySettingsCustomAllOfAuthentication, bool)`

+GetAuthenticationOk returns a tuple with the Authentication field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthentication

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetAuthentication(v NotificationsSettingsPhoneDeliverySettingsCustomAllOfAuthentication)`

+SetAuthentication sets Authentication field to given value.

+### GetNumbers

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetNumbers() []NotificationsSettingsPhoneDeliverySettingsTwilioSyniverseAllOfNumbers`

+GetNumbers returns the Numbers field if non-nil, zero value otherwise.

+### GetNumbersOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetNumbersOk() (*[]NotificationsSettingsPhoneDeliverySettingsTwilioSyniverseAllOfNumbers, bool)`

+GetNumbersOk returns a tuple with the Numbers field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNumbers

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetNumbers(v []NotificationsSettingsPhoneDeliverySettingsTwilioSyniverseAllOfNumbers)`

+SetNumbers sets Numbers field to given value.

+### GetSid

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetSid() string`

+GetSid returns the Sid field if non-nil, zero value otherwise.

+### GetSidOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetSidOk() (*string, bool)`

+GetSidOk returns a tuple with the Sid field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetSid

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetSid(v string)`

+SetSid sets Sid field to given value.

+### GetAuthToken

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetAuthToken() string`

+GetAuthToken returns the AuthToken field if non-nil, zero value otherwise.

+### GetAuthTokenOk

+`func (o *NotificationsSettingsPhoneDeliverySettings) GetAuthTokenOk() (*string, bool)`

+GetAuthTokenOk returns a tuple with the AuthToken field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAuthToken

+`func (o *NotificationsSettingsPhoneDeliverySettings) SetAuthToken(v string)`

+SetAuthToken sets AuthToken field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)